 - Statistics Canada – Canada’s central statistics agency.

 - Market Research Handbook – a comprehensive source of socio-economic statistics for all those who study the Canadian consumer market

-- Small and medium-sized businesses – characteristics and financing activities of small and medium-sized businesses
+- Small and Medium-Sized Enterprise Statistics – characteristics and financing activities of small and medium-sized businesses

 - Downloadable Statistics Canada Publications – directory of Statistics Canada official publications, organized by subject and catalogue number